 It should consider all the alternatives within the scope of an identified need in order to establish the most effective investment of funds.
 It should analyse the social and financial impacts of the proposal and identify the risks involved by studying:

 This recourse contains comments of a general nature only and is not intended to be relied upon as a substitute for professional advice.
-No responsibility will be accepted by the Department of Sport and Recreation for loss occasioned to any person
+No responsibility will be accepted by the department for loss occasioned to any person

 doing anything as a result of any material in this resource.

-This guide was prepared with a view to outlining the Department of Sport and Recreations' requirements for a feasibility study.
+This guide was prepared with a view to outlining the department's requirements for a feasibility study.
 However, any opinions, findings, conclusions, or recommendations expressed herein are guidelines only and should not be

 expressly relied on by project proponents.